Frequently Asked Questions

 movement in America?

-YES!
-By His grace, God led the founders of the HarvestLine to seek a
+A. YES!
+By His grace, God led the founders of the HarvestLine to seek the

 encourage corporate revival in America and to promote the pro-family movement.

-Q. Is the donation meant to indicate a tithe?
+Q. Is the "up to 10%" donation meant to indicate a tithe?

 produced from the ministry/business of HarvestLine is set apart for advancing